 Lastly, I encourage you to connect with us on our social media platforms - 'like' our page on Facebook and follow us on Twitter for updates, NYSPHA news and additional information pertaining to public health.
 Remember, this is your Association.
 Always feel free to contact us if you have any questions or input to make NYSPHA a more effective organization that works for you.
 Thank you for your interest in the New York State Public Health Association!

-Help mobilize resources to bring this legislation to your community.
+Help to mobilize the right resources to bring public health legislation to your community.
 Contact NYSPHA's Policy & Advocacy Committee - we support communities throughout New York State to protect and promote health for all New Yorkers!

 New Surgeon General of the United States: Dr. Vivek Murthy

-On Monday, December 15th Dr. Vivek Murthy was confirmed by the Senate as our nation's new Surgeon General.
+Effective December 15, 2014, Dr. Vivek Murthy was confirmed by the Senate as our nation's new Surgeon General.
 An innovative leader with a strong commitment to public health, Dr. Murthy will bring health advocacy to the forefront as our nation's top doctor.
 At NYSPHA we join the APHA in applauding members of the U.S. Senate for voting Dr. Murthy into the position of our 19th U.S. Surgeon General, and we look forward to his leadership in protecting and promoting our nation's health.
 Click here to read more about Dr. Vivek Murthy and his impressive professional accomplishments and background.

 Fracking to be Banned in New York State